ChloeDMG/LASSO_CRF02/README.md

   -o OUT, --out OUT  path to the output directory.

 ```
 The output directory will contain subdirectories, one by sequence provided in the input fasta file.
-In each subdirectories, 2 CSV files which are the inputs for the MatLab script:
+In each subdirectory (<fasta_seq_id>), 2 CSV files which are the inputs for the MatLab script:
  - <fasta_seq_id>_to_predict.csv
  - <fasta_seq_id>_to_train.csv